wolfwashere/ThreatWraith/README.md

 - [ ] WebSocket-powered live output feed
 - [ ] Training case replay from ZIP

-## 📄 License
-MIT License.
-Use responsibly and only in authorized environments.

 ## 🧑‍💻 Author
 [@wolfwashere](https://github.com/wolfwashere) — built for real-world detection, adversary simulation, and incident response training.